-BEAR Scotland has been commissioned by Transport Scotland to carry out resurfacing works on the A7 carriageway.
-The works will consist of carriageway resurfacing and reinstatement of road markings for a length of 1.33 km (1.3 ha).
+BEAR Scotland has been commissioned by Transport Scotland to carry out resurfacing works on the A1 carriageway.
+The works will consist of carriageway resurfacing and reinstatement of road markings for a length of 1.3 km (1.2 ha), of the northbound (NB) carriageway.